MauritzOnline/WebFrameworkPHP/README.md

 ## Route loading

-> All routing is done by placing PHP files in to either the default `routes` folder, or by choosing your own folder in the constructor.
+> All routing is done by placing PHP files inside either the default `routes` folder, or by choosing your own folder in the constructor.
 Auto loading of routes can be disabled by passing an empty string to the constructor _(e.g. `""`)_.
 Auto loading can used together with manual loading of additional routes.

 ### Auto loading